Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   Flags not always working correctly or loading.
 Locally I see that the German and English flag do not render as *.PNG. (resolved)
 -   Modals of Thanos and Loki on result page not working. (resolved)

+-   On mobile the result page footer doesn't render correct.
+-   The message of the email API isn't shown in the actual email.

 ## DEPLOYMENT

 This project was created using Github.